nosana-ci/docs.nosana.com/docs/inference/multi_service.md

 ---

+## Two Approaches: Multi-Service vs Multi-Operations

+Nosana offers two distinct ways to run multiple services:

+### 🐳 Multi-Service Container (This Guide)
+Bundle multiple services into a **single container image** using process managers or wrapper scripts.
+Best for:
+- Services that need to share resources (GPU, memory, files)
+- Minimizing network latency between services
+- Simpler deployment with fewer moving parts

+### 🔗 Multi-Operations (Parallel Execution)
+Run multiple **separate operations** that can execute in parallel with dependency control.
+Best for:
+- Independent services that can run on different nodes
+- Complex orchestration with health checks and restart policies
+- Better fault isolation and scalability

+This guide focuses on **Multi-Service Containers**.
+For Multi-Operations, see the [Multi-Operations section](#multi-operations) below.

+---

 ## What Is a _Service_?

 A **service** is any long‑running process that listens on a network port and responds to requests: